Sarthak99/Android/TopAppRecommender/README.md

   *PS: Project is built in java*
   Some of the main features used in this project are:
   * Accessing Internet over andorid
-  * Understanding the protection levels of getting system feature accesses [permissions](https://developer.android.com/guide/topics/permissions/overview#normal-dangerous)
+  * Understanding the protection levels of getting system feature accesses[(android permissions)](https://developer.android.com/guide/topics/permissions/overview#normal-dangerous).

   **URL:** http://ax.itunes.apple.com/WebObjects/MZStoreServices.woa/ws/RSS/topfreeapplications/limit=10/xml
   We use this downloaded XML data to display as a "list of Recommended Apps".